 Merchant’s Quay, site of the now demolished old fishmarket, is also operated by the NorSea Group.

-With a quayside and recently resurfaced concrete laydown area, it is a significant and continguous complement to Smith Quay.
+With a 180m long quayside and recently resurfaced concrete laydown area, this additional site extends to 14,000m² and is a significant and continguous complement to Smith Quay.
+Merchants Quay retains office and welfare facilities along with limited internal storage and project rooms.